jhoh-spec/session-query-recovery-attack/README.md

-# Session-Based Query Recovery from Non-Exact Query Logs

-This artifact is built on the [LEAKER](https://github.com/encryptedsystems/Leaker) framework.

 > *"Queries Stay Together: Session-Based Query Recovery from Non-Exact Query Logs"*
+>
+This artifact is built on the [LEAKER](https://github.com/encryptogroup/LEAKER) framework.

 ---